LaunchCodeEducation/java-web-development/docs/_sources/chapters/enums/intro.rst.txt

 .. index:: select

-When filling out forms on the web, you are used to seeing ``select`` elements use to represent fields like this.
+When filling out forms on the web, you are used to seeing ``select`` elements used to represent fields like this.

 .. todo:: screenshot of select w/ days of the week